sjmerel/vsmp/README.md

 ![front.jpg](./front.jpg)

 This project was inspired by [this article](https://makezine.com/projects/the-very-slow-movie-player/) in Make Magazine.
+It looks like a photograph in a frame, but it's actually playing a movie very slowly (1/300 speed ifor my implementation).

-That design uses a Raspberry Pi and an e-ink display, but I happened to have an old Nook Simple Touch (NST) e-reader in my closet, so I decided to try to build one with that.
+That Make Magazine design uses a Raspberry Pi and an e-ink display, but I happened to have an old Nook Simple Touch (NST) e-reader in my closet, so I decided to try to build one with that.

 A shout out to the folks at [the XDA NST forums](https://forum.xda-developers.com/c/barnes-noble-nook-touch.1198/) for their help!